 Where is the City Nature Challenge happening in our area?

-you can take part in CNC2020 in the entire North East region the map below shows where you can take part in our region!
-There’ll be some events taking place accross over the weekend, so be sure to follow us on Facebook to keep up with the latest events, don’t worry though, you don’t need to attend an event to take part.
+The map below shows the “city” region covered by CNC North East England 2020.
+You can see it extends from the Scottish border, along the Cumbrian border to the border with North Yorkshire in the South and 10km into the North Sea.
+There’ll be some events taking place over the weekend, so be sure to follow us on Facebook to keep up with the latest events, don’t worry though, you don’t need to attend an event to take part.

 You can log you sightings anywhere – Gardens, parks, nature reserves – even in the sea!